RedisLabs/redislabs-docs/content/modules/redisjson/active-active.md

 **Resolution rule**

-The instance with the smallest replica ID wins.
+The instance with the smallest ID wins.

-### Reset JSON document
+### Update versus clear

-With the previous version RedisJSON, there were two different ways to reset the content of a map:
+The version of RedisJSON prior to v2.x has two different ways to reset the content of a JSON object:

-- Assign a new empty JSON object: `JSON.SET doc $.colors '{}'`
+- Assign a new empty JSON object:

-- Remove the items key by key: `JSON.DEL doc $.colors.blue`
+    ```sh
+    JSON.SET doc $.colors '{}'
+    ```

-When you assign a new empty map, it cannot be merged with a concurrent update.
+    If you use this method, it cannot be merged with a concurrent update.

+- For each key, remove it with `JSON.DEL`:

+    ```sh
+    JSON.DEL doc $.colors.blue
+    ```

-If you remove the elements instead, it can be merged with concurrent updates.
+    With this method, it can merge the reset with concurrent updates.

-You can use the `JSON.CLEAR` command to reset the JSON document without removing each key manually.
+As of RedisJSON v2.x, you can use the `JSON.CLEAR` command to reset the JSON document without removing each key manually.
 This method also lets concurrent updates be merged.

-#### Assign empty map
+#### Assign an empty object

 **Conflict**

-Instance 1 adds "red" to the existing "colors" map.
+Instance 1 adds "red" to the existing "colors" map with `JSON.SET`.

-Instance 2 assigns a new empty map for "colors" and adds "green" to "colors".
+Instance 2 assigns a new empty map for "colors".

 **Resolution type**